Skip to main content

 # Available Agents:

-# devops-senior - Senior DevOps with K8s focus [remote]
+# devops-senior - Senior DevOps focused on K8s [remote]

 # Loading a remote agent works the same way